psmith35/FeedTheAnimals/README.md

 # Feed The Animals

 Feed The Animals is a fun 1-player video game that requires players to earn points by throwing different types and amounts of food at a variety of animals based on their food preferences.
-I demonstrated proficiency in C#, Unity, and Git in this project.

 ## Features